 Between the timeframe of two years and the rate at which most vapers get through a bottle, it’s very unlikely that you’ll be faced with expired e-liquid.

 Nevertheless, we urge you to use common sense when deciding whether or not your e-liquid is good to use.
-If it tastes stale, smells off or otherwise looks like it might have turned, it’s always better to avoid unpleasant experiences.
+If it tastes stale, smells off or otherwise looks like it might have turned, it’s probably isn't worth it.

 What Happens When I Open An E-Liquid?